EtiennePASSOT/SQA-assignment-group9/README.md

 **SCRUM Master**

+The Scrum Master is first and foremost a member of the project team, he is not a superior but rather a coach, these main tasks are listed below:

 - Ensures that Scrum's principles and values are respected.
 - Facilitates communication within the team.
 - Seeks to improve the productivity and know-how of his team.

 **The team**

+The team is the heart of the SCRUM method, without a team, no work done, it seems logical.
+They do not have defined roles, it will mostly depend on the type of project.
+Here are the main characteristics of a team:

 - No definite role: architect, developer, tester.
 - All team members bring their know-how to accomplish the tasks.
 - Sizes from 6 to 10 people in general and up to 200 people in particular.

 **Product Owner**

+Within a Scrum team, the Product Owner makes the link between the business part and the technical part of the project, here are his main objectives:

 - Business expert, defines functional specifications
 - Prioritizes the features to be developed or corrected